madedotcom/riemann_workshop/docs/09-advanced-exercises.md

 2. Trip an alert if there is a spike in latency.
 To achieve this you can use the moving-window function, and the folds/stddev function.
 If the stddev changes by more than some threshold value, raise a critical alert.
 You can test this by changing the standard deviation of the latency in the collectd plugin, or (even better) by writing some unit tests.

-3. Trip an alert if there is a sudden spike in traffic volume.
+3. Trip an alert if there is a sudden spike in traffic volume; consider what might count as a dangerously high load: 30% increase in 10 minutes?
+Doubling in 5 minutes?

 4. Trip an alert if the percentage of failed requests (400 + 500) goes above 10% in any single 5 minute period.